We asked some teachers how they've been using Educake in and out of the classroom. Here are the ideas they shared - read on for further details:

 2. Use Educake to help identify areas where extra support is needed

 It’s easy to see how students are getting on with their work from the results page, accessed from My Educake.
-You can view the results of individual tests and also track overall progress on topics.
-The test results tables make it easy to identify areas where students may need more help.
+You can view the results of individual quizzes and also track overall progress on topics.
+The quiz results tables make it easy to identify areas where students may need more help.

 “We are finding the data is very useful because we're starting to look back at tests that were done over the lockdown to identify particular topics where the students seem to be struggling so we can plan out intervention in school to support them” Simon Acton, Head of Science, Haydock High School